Jordan Walsh: College career

-Walsh entered his freshman season at Arkansas as starting wing.
-Midway through the season he was moved to the bench as a key reserve.
-Eventually, thanks to his length and athleticism, Walsh moved back to the starting lineup and became one of Arkansas' key defenders.
-In his lone season for Arkansas, Walsh averaged 7.1 points, 3.9 rebounds, and 1.1 steals per game.
-On April 19, 2023, he declared for the 2023 NBA draft while maintaining his college eligibility.
-Walsh later decided to remain in the draft.
+Walsh began his freshman season at Arkansas in the starting lineup but moved to a reserve role during conference play.
+He appeared in all 36 games, made 22 starts and averaged 7.1 points, 3.9 rebounds and 1.1 steals per game as Arkansas reached the NCAA tournament Sweet 16.
+On April 19, 2023, Walsh declared for the 2023 NBA draft while maintaining his college eligibility.
+He announced on May 31 that he would remain in the draft and forgo his remaining college eligibility.